Theories of general anaesthetic action: Membrane protein hypothesis of general anaesthetic action

-GABA_{A} receptor is a major target of general anesthetics
+GABA_{A} receptor as a major target of general anaesthetics

 GABA_{A} receptor and where various ligands bind.

 The GABA_{A} receptor (GABA_{A}R) is an ionotropic receptor activated by the inhibitory neurotransmitter γ-aminobutyric acid (GABA).

 Activation of the GABA_{A} receptor leads to an influx of chloride ions, which causes hyperpolarization of the neuronal membranes.

-The GABA_{A} receptor has been identified as the main target of intravenous anesthetics such as propofol and etomidate.
+The GABA_{A} receptor has historically been investigated as a major target of intravenous anesthetics such as propofol and etomidate.

 The binding site of propofol on mammalian GABA_{A} receptors has been identified by photolabeling using a diazirine derivative.
 Strong activation of tonic GABA_{A} receptor conductance by clinical concentrations of propofol has been confirmed with electrophysiological recordings from hippocampal CA1 neurons in adult rat brain slices.

 GABA_{A} receptors that contain β3-subunits are the main molecular targets for the anesthetic actions of etomidate, whereas the β2-containing GABA_{A} receptors are involved in the sedation elicited by this drug.

 Electrophysiological experiments with amnestic concentrations of etomidate have also shown enhancement of tonic GABA_{A} conductance of CA1 pyramidal neurons in hippocampal slices.

 Potent activation of GABA_{A} receptor-mediated inhibition with resulting strong depression of firing rates of neocortical neurons has also been demonstrated for clinical concentrations of volatile anesthetics such as isoflurane, enflurane and halothane.

 Other molecular targets

-The enhancement of GABA_{A} receptor activity is unlikely to be the only mechanism to account for the wide range of behavioural effects of general anaesthetics.
-Accumulating experimental data suggests that modulation of two-pore domain potassium channels, or voltage-gated sodium channels may also account for some of the actions of volatile anaesthetic agents.
-Alternatively, inhibition of glutamate-gated N-methyl-D-aspartate receptors by ketamine, xenon, and nitrous oxide provides a mechanism of action in keeping with a predominant analgesic profile.
+Enhancement of GABA_{A} receptor activity is very unlikely to be the sole mechanism underlying the wide range of behavioural effects of general anaesthetics.
+Most anaesthetic agents are in fact highly "promiscuous", i.e., they bind non-selectively to several receptor targets with similar potency.
+Notably, propofol, often described as a "GABAergic" agent, shows higher potency at nicotinic acetylcholine receptors (nAChR) and hyperpolarization-activated cyclic nucleotide-gated (HCN) channels than at GABA_{A}R. Accumulating experimental data suggest that modulation of non-GABA_{A}R targets (such as two-pore domain potassium channels, voltage-gated sodium channels, etc.) can account for some anaesthetic effects.
+For some agents (mainly ketamine, xenon, and nitrous oxide), inhibition of glutamate-gated N-methyl-D-aspartate receptors (NMDAR) is said to be the primary mechanism of action (with little to no effect on GABA_{A}R).